Maadajibao/Project-2-In-Three/README.md

 * I confirmed that the header, instrutions, options, result and footer text are all readable and easy to understand.
 * I confirmed that the colors and font chosen are easy to read and accessible by running it through ligthouse in devtools

+pic

 * I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.

+## Bugs

+* Solved bugs

+## Validator Testin

+* HTML
+ * No errors were returned when passing through the official W3C validator.
+* Css
+ * No errors were returned when passing through the official (Jigsaw) validator.
+* JavaScript
+ * No errors were returned when passing through the JSHint Javascript validator.

+ ## Unfixed Bugs

+ * When using 320px screens computer box get a heigher width then wanted. pic

+ ## Deployment

+ * The site was deployed to Github pages.
+The steps to deploy are as follows:
+  * In the Github repository, navigate to the Settings tab
+  * To the left find Code and automation, press pages
+  * Look for Branch, select the Master branch and set folder to root.
+  * Once that done, go to the main page of the project.
+Wait a few min the to the right under deployment you will find a link to you site.

+  The live link to this page -

+## Credits

+### Content

+### Media

+* The images for the cartoon hands were taken from [ClipArtMax](https://www.clipartmax.com/middle/m2i8i8G6H7K9Z5H7_rock-paper-scissors-clipart-rock-paper-scissors-clip-art/)